 Among PPC providers, Google AdWords and Microsoft’s Bing Ads are the two largest network operators, and both operate under a bid-based model.

 In South Korea, Naver caters for most searches, while in the Czech Republic, Seznam is frequently used, but Google is gaining in popularity, so here a combination of ad campaigns present on Google and Seznam is recommended.
+In Japan, Yahoo Japan is the leading search engine, closely followed by Google.

 As you may have expected however, Google is the top search engine in all but six of the top global markets (and generally by a very substantial margin).

-There are many considerations to make when considering and planning international paid search campaigns.
-It is always worth familiarising yourself with the markets you are looking to advertise in as each market will be slightly diﬀerent in terms of how users respond.
+There are many considerations to make when planning international paid search campaigns.
+It is always worth familiarising yourself with the markets you are looking to advertise in as each market will be slightly different in terms of how users respond.
 You can check out our blog post on researching new markets to help you find the best opportunities for your business.

 Here are some initial considerations to make before entering a new market: